 Did I mention how crazy things are right now?
 Oh right, I did.
 So you may not hear from me ’til next week, when I’ll fill you in on some rainbow party details… Happy Summer!

 *I used sizes two and three-inch star cutters, but you can use any size you prefer.
 For food coloring, I suggest Americolor soft gel paste (Egg Yellow).
 Find the sprinkles, decorating bag, coupler, tip and candy eyes in the craft store.
 You should also find a set of star cutters there.
-For tips on finding supplies, click HERE.
+Find cookie decorating supplies HERE.

 step one: bake your cookies

 Prepare dough according to recipe, chill, roll out, cut out stars and place on a parchment paper-lined baking tray according to the recipe.
 Use your fingers to bend the points of the stars a bit every which way (doesn’t have to be exactly as shown).
 Bake and let cool.